rogorido/sistercities/sistercities.md

 2. `scales_y_continuous()` which controls the data of y-axis,
 3. `scales_colour`: which controls the color(s) used.

 We will take a look at the possibilities of changing colors.
-Nevertheless I have to warn you: the selection of colors for graphs is by no means an easy task; there is a lot of theoretical work done on this.
+(Nevertheless I have to warn you: the selection of colors for graphs is by no means an easy task; there is a lot of theoretical work done on this).
 We could do several things: manually passing some colors or  using a predefined color scala.

 First of all we store our graph in a varible to use it several times, changing only some aspects.
 This is a very convenient way of ggplot2 to make different versions of the same graph: